home > articles > dads-weight

 In order to recreate the daily weigh-ins, I bought my dad an internet-connected scale with an API, and wrote a web app to show me the graph of his weight.

-© Lightweight Labs LLC, 2024
+© Matrix Operations, LLC, 2024